sseefried/open-epidemic-game/README.md

 While the programming was done solely by me I had some help.
-First, the music was done by a talented composer/musician called Anton Kholomiov using his Haskell library [`csound-expression`](https://github.com/anton-k/csound-expression), a fantastic combinator library that uses [Csound](http://en.wikipedia.org/wiki/Csound).
+First, the music was done by a talented composer/musician called Anton Kholomiov using his Haskell library [`csound-expression`](https://github.com/anton-k/csound-expression), a fantastic combinator library that uses [Csound](http://en.wikipedia.org/wiki/Csound) as a backend.

 The artistic style of the game was inspired by the work of [Rauri Rochford](http://esquemedia.com/).
 All failings are mine alone.
 Had he been further involved it would doubtless have been stunning.